Heaven Official's Blessing

+Heaven Official's Blessing (天官赐福 (Tiān Guān Cì Fú)) is a Chinese novel written by Mo Xiang Tong Xiu (墨香铜臭).
+The serialization started on Jinjiang Literature City, a popular Chinese website for publishing and serializing web fiction, on June 16, 2017, and was completed on February 25, 2018.
+It consists of 24 chapters and eight extra chapters.
+A manhua adaptation, illustrated by STARember and published by Bilibili, was released on October 19, 2019.
+A donghua adaptation was released on Bilibili and Funimation on October 31, 2020.

 Synopsis

-Eight hundred years ago, Xie Lian was the Crown Prince of the Xian Le kingdom.
-He was loved by his citizens and was considered the darling of the world.
-He ascended to the Heavens at a young age; however, due to unfortunate circumstances, was quickly banished back to the mortal realm.
-Years later, he ascends again–only to be banished again a few minutes after his ascension.
+Eight hundred years ago, Xie Lian was the Crown Prince of the Kingdom of Xianle.
+He was loved by his citizens and was considered the darling of the heavens.
+He ascended to the heavens at 17 years old; however, due to unfortunate circumstances, returns back to the mortal realm.
+Years later, he ascends again–only to be banished a few minutes after his ascension.

-Now, eight hundred years later, Xie Lian ascends to the Heavens for the third time as the laughing stock among all three realms.
-On his first task as a god thrice ascended, he meets a mysterious ghost who rules the ghosts and terrifies the Heavens, yet, unbeknownst to Xie Lian, this ghost king has been paying attention to him for a very, very long time.
+Now, eight hundred years later, Xie Lian ascends to the heavens for the third time as the laughing stock among all three realms.
+On his first task as a god thrice ascended, he meets a mysterious ghost who rules the ghosts and terrifies the heavens, yet, unbeknownst to Xie Lian, this ghost king has been paying attention to him for a very, very long time.

 Plot

 Novel

-Though not chronologically, the novel follows the life of Xie Lian, a once human crown prince of the Kingdom of Xianle in the east who ascends to godhood at seventeen after dedicating himself to cultivation and martial training.
+Though not chronologically, the novel follows the life of Xie Lian, a once-human crown prince of the Kingdom of Xianle in the east who ascends to godhood at seventeen after dedicating himself to cultivation and martial training.
 During the inaugural years of his divinity, his kingdom experiences upheaval and war, due in part to drought and a terrifying new disease.
 Going against the edicts of both the heavenly realm and of fate, Xie Lian involves himself in the affairs of the mortals who have always loved and supported him, hoping to achieve peace and relieve suffering in his kingdom.
 Unfortunately, his appearance in the mortal world only amplifies the conflicts between his people, and their desperation leads to the dramatic and abrupt downfall of Xianle, as well as the downfall of Xie Lian.
 The people destroy his temples, statues, and shrines, abandoning him as their most respected religious figure and earning him the reputation of a God of Misfortune.

 Much later in his immortal life, after being banished twice by the Emperor of the Heavenly Realm, Xie Lian again ascends to the heavens to work as a godly official.
 Now known as a peculiar, peripatetic scrap-collector with perennially bad luck, Xie Lian is ridiculed or ignored by most other heavenly officials.
 Nevertheless, he retains his good-hearted nature and only wishes to fulfill his duties as a god.